T0mLam/t0mlam.github.io/_posts/2024-08-22-my-first-ml-project.md

 # How I got started in machine learning

 My interest in ML emerged during my computer science foundation year.
-At the time, one of my assignment for the English for Academic Purpose module was to write an essay about an ethical issue in the field of computer science that everyone should know.
+At the time, one of my assignments for the English for Academic Purpose module was to write an essay about an ethical issue in the field of computer science that everyone should know.

 <img src='/images/blogs/my-first-ml-project/eap_essay.png' style='width: 65%; margin: -20px auto; display: block;'>